fence-io/website/content/articles/k8s-resources-validation/kubewarden/index.md

 **AssemblyScript**: A TypeScript-like language that provides a more approachable syntax for JavaScript and TypeScript developers.

-The flexibility of using WebAssembly means that policies can leverage existing libraries and tools within these languages, making it easier to implement complex logic and integrations.
+The flexibility of using **WebAssembly** means that policies can leverage existing libraries and tools within these languages, making it easier to implement complex logic and integrations.

-Leveraging Wasm, Kubewarden ensures that policies are executed securely and efficiently with minimal performance overhead.
+Leveraging **Wasm**, Kubewarden ensures that policies are executed securely and efficiently with minimal performance overhead.
 This flexibility allows organizations to address unique security requirements and compliance standards effectively.

-Wasm modules are sandboxed and isolated.
+**Wasm** modules are sandboxed and isolated.

 ## Audit Mode and Reporting

-Kubewarden provides an audit mode that allows policies to be evaluated without enforcing them.
+Kubewarden provides an [audit mode](https://docs.kubewarden.io/explanations/audit-scanner) that allows policies to be evaluated without enforcing them.

 This mode is crucial for organizations looking to understand the impact of potential policies before applying them in a production environment.

-In audit mode, policy evaluations generate detailed reports that highlight which resources would have been accepted, rejected, or mutated if the policies were enforced.
+In **audit mode**, policy evaluations generate detailed reports that highlight which resources would have been accepted, rejected, or mutated if the policies were enforced.

+The results of the audit scanner are stored in a [PolicyReport](https://docs.kubewarden.io/explanations/audit-scanner/policy-reports) format, allowing integration with the [Policy Reporter UI](https://kyverno.github.io/policy-reporter/).

 ## Observability of the Solution